- What's the story with coconut oil and sex?

-- Use only unexpired, high quality coconut oil as lubricant.
+- Use only unexpired, high-quality coconut oil as a lubricant.
 If it’s discolored or tastes sour, it’s time to get a new jar.

 - Keep coconut oil fresh and contamination-free by using small containers.
 Don’t get it wet and avoid finger-dipping.

 - You might want to lay out a towel to protect your sheets from oil spots.
 But if you end up with oil on your bedding or underwear, don’t worry - it’ll come off in the washing machine with hot water and detergent.
 You can also pre-treat with baking soda to soak up the oil before washing.